eosforce/FORCEIO/contracts/sys.bridge/README.md

 + trade:the name of market
 + trade_maker：the account who create the market
 + recharge_account：the account who pay the coin
-+ coin_chain，asset : the chain of the coin
++ coin_chain : the chain which the coin is created at
 + recharge_amount：the account who receive the coin
 + type：the type of the coin            1 for base_coin and 2 for market_coin